₹150

 Gencephal Syrup used to treat myoclonus (a movement disorder).
 Additionally, it is also used to treat memory disorders, vertigo, and dyslexia (learning disorder) in children above 8 years.

 Do not discontinue Gencephal Syrup without consulting your doctor.
-To treat your condition effectually, continue taking Gencephal Syrup for as long as prescribed.
+To treat your condition effectively, continue taking Gencephal Syrup for as long as prescribed.
 Do not be reluctant to speak with your doctor if you feel any difficulty while taking Gencephal Syrup.

 Diarrhoea could be a side-effect of Gencephal Syrup.
 Drink plenty of fluids and eat non-spicy food if you experience diarrhoea.
-Consult your doctor if you experience severe diarrhoea or if you find blood in stools.
+Consult your doctor if you experience severe diarrhoea or if you find blood in your stools.

 Yes, Gencephal Syrup is used to treat vertigo.
 Vertigo is a sudden sensation of spinning, either external or internal, which causes a feeling of being off-balance.